briannarenni/gh-user-search-app/README.md

 # Responsive GitHub User Search page
 Made with pure HTML, CSS, and JS.
 Built off of FE Mentor's design.

-## MVP Behavior
+## Behavior and Features
-- Dark/light mode based on user's system color scheme (including favicon)
+- Light and dark mode loads based on user's system color scheme (favicon included) and can be toggled
-- Shows Octocat profile on first load
-- Displays "No Results" if no user is found, and "This profile has no bio" message if bio is empty
+- Dedicated messages if no user is found or if user has no bio
-- Active links to a user's website, Twitter, or company Github profile
 - If profile has no name, shows username instead
-- Shows "N/A" for any other blank profile information
+- Other blank profile information shows as 'N/A'
+- Active links to a user's (valid) website, Twitter, or company Github profile
+- Octocat is the default profile on initial load